rspamd/rspamd.com/doc/tutorials/writing_rules.md

 - `Regexp` rules: regular expressions and combinations of regular expressions to match specific patterns

 Lua rules are useful for some complex tasks: check DNS, query Redis or HTTP, examine some task-specific details.
 Regexp rules are useful since they are heavily optimized by Rspamd (especially when `Hyperscan` is enabled) and allow matching custom patterns in headers, URLs, text parts and even the entire message body.

+There is another option called [selectors](https://rspamd.com/doc/configuration/selectors.html) that allows to combine data extraction and data transformation routines to skip custom Lua code writing.
+Selectors framework is also useful to reuse custom extraction/transformation routines in different plugins and even in the regular expressions constructions.

 ### Rule weights